plellouche/Res.-Energy-Cost-Optimization-Tool/README.md

 - https://developer.nrel.gov/docs/electricity/utility-rates-v3/#json-output-format
   API which returns basic rate information based on latitude and longitude
 - Only returns most basic rate components, therefore will be used to match a utility company to a user based on their location
-- Scraping rate schedules for the given utility (ex: https://www.pge.com/tariffs/electric.shtml)
 - Alternatively considering using OpenEI's utility rate API: https://apps.openei.org/services/doc/rest/util_rates/?version=3

-From here, appropriate rate schedules will have to be determined based on keywords such as “TOU”, “Residential”, and the date (formats differ slightly from one utility to another but key words largely remain consistent).
-More scraping would then have to be done to extract the rate components of interest from the rate schedule.
+From here, appropriate rate schedules will have to be created from OpenEI's API This requires isolating the proper tariff rate, and extracting the latest revision.
+In some cases, manual adjustments will have to be made to the rate schedules to reflect most accurate numbers, as the API sometimes pulls outdated data.

 Once the rate information is obtained, a tariff instance can be built with the following components.
 - Fixed charge